olaure01/yalla/README.md

 ----

+## Main contributors

+* Olivier Laurent
+* Christophe Lucas

-Many thanks to Damien Pous and Christian Doczkal for important discussions, suggestions and help.
+Many thanks also to Damien Pous and Christian Doczkal for important discussions, suggestions and help.